Chevrolet Corvette (C8): Trim levels and options

-2021 saw a list of changes following the 2020 launch year of the C8 Corvette.
+the 2021 model year saw a list of changes following the 2020 launch year of the C8 Corvette.
 Long Beach Red Metallic Tintcoat and Blade Silver Metallic were retired.
 Red Mist Metallic Tintcoat and Silver Flare Metallic were added as premium color options.
 Additionally, full length racing stripes saw 4 new color options.

 The interior saw the addition of Sky Cool Gray / Strike Yellow color available only on the 3LT.
 Magnetic Ride became available separate to the Z51 package for the 2021 model year.
 The Z51 package saw a price increase from $5,000 to $5,995 starting 2021.
 The front lift saw an increase from $1,495 to $1,995 as well.

 Wireless Apple CarPlay and Android Auto became standard in 2021.
 Black Trident Spoke wheels, all weather floor liners, and carbon fiber mirror covers all saw minor price increases as well.

 The 2021 C8 received a base price increase, mid way through the production cycle.
 Chevrolet raised the base price by $1000, putting it over the $60,000 threshold.
 The price increase was effective for all orders entered after March 1, 2021.
 The increase was attributed to a fluctuation in supplier parts costs as well as the global chip shortage which has delayed production in the automotive sector as a whole.

 The end of the 2021 production year also saw the end of Sebring Orange, Shadow Gray, and Zeus Bronze as exterior color options.